Phan Châu Trinh: Early years

+In 1903, Phan was appointed Thừa-biện (a mid-ranking official) of Ministry of Rites.

 In 1905, Phan resigned from his post in the mandarin bureaucracy.
 He had become strongly opposed to the monarchy, traditional Chinese Confucian-influenced Vietnamese court and mandarin system.
 He called for an end to the monarchy and its replacement with a democratic republic.
-Having earlier met Phan Bội Châu (Sào Nam) in 1903, in early March 1906, he went to Hong Kong then Kwangtung to meet with him again at Liu Yongfu (ông Lưu)'s house.
+Having earlier met Phan Bội Châu (Sào Nam) in 1903, in early March 1906, he went to British Hong Kong then Guangdong to meet with him again at Liu Yongfu (ông Lưu)'s house.
 He made his way there disguised as a disheveled common laborer.
 He then went to Japan with Sào Nam as part of the Đông-Du movement.
 They stayed in Yokohama, where they had set up a two-story Japanese house to teach students, which they called Bính-Ngọ-Hiên (Fire Horse Lodge).
 In early May 1906, they went to Tokyo to inspect the Japanese education and political system.

 Phan disagreed with Sào Nam's early ideas of asking for military assistance from Japan, as he didn't trust Japan's militarism.
 He also had other disagreements with Sào Nam's philosophy.
 Therefore, they had a friendly argument for a few weeks before he returned to Vietnam.
 Back in Vietnam he continued to receive letters from Sào Nam arguing about his opposition to the monarchy and his belief that the French could be used.
 Phan continued to campaign with slogans like "Up with Democracy, Out with Monarchy", and "Making Use of the French in the Quest for Progress".
 This made Sào Nam quite upset and worried that the movement was fragmenting and that fundraising efforts would fail.

-Modernization Movement
+Duy Tân Movement

 In the summer of 1906, Phan Châu Trinh returned Vietnam, along with Huỳnh Thúc Kháng, Trần Quý Cáp continued renovation campaign, not only in Quảng Nam but also in neighboring provinces, made it a whole Duy Tân Movement with slogan "Broaden the People’s Mind, Invigorate the People’s Spirit, then Enrich the People’s Well-being" (Vietnamese: Khai dân trí, chấn dân khí, hậu dân sinh).

 By the end of the year 1906, he wrote a letter titled Đầu Pháp Chính phủ thư to the governors-general of French Indochina Paul Beau.
 He asked the French to live up to their civilising mission.
 He blamed them for the exploitation of the countryside by Vietnamese collaborators.
 He called on France to develop modern legal, educational, and economic institutions in Vietnam and industrialise the country, and to remove the remnants of the mandarin system.
 The letter was originally written in Chinese, then translated to French and published on the bulletin of French School of the Far East.